ngx-docs/example/README.md

 </ngx-docs-example>
 ```

-Congratulations, if everything has been done perfectly, you have table with examples to create code documentation.
+If everything has been done perfectly, you have examples to create **code** documentation.
-Anyway, if you still have any problems to integrate it in your project, check `demo` folder in this repository, perhaps it will help you figure it out.
+If you still have any problems to integrate it in your project, check `demo` folder in this repository, perhaps it will help you figure it out.

 ## Style guide